 - Take a tour around Petropavlovsk-Kamchatsky, an historic seaside city on the very edge of Russia.

-- Spend four days watching and photographing these magnificent mammals both on-shore and from the prow of your boat.
+- Spend four full days watching and photographing these magnificent mammals.

 Dare to step out of your comfort zone and discover why the little-known Kamchatka is one of the world’s most extraordinary safari destinations.